M1tsumi/arena-b/docs/guide.md

 ## 7. Real-world examples (in everyday English)

-The `examples/` folder contains small programs that show how you might use `bumper` in real applications.
+The `examples/` folder contains small programs that show how you might use `arena-b` in real applications.
 Here is what each one does and why it can be faster than normal allocations.

 ### 7.1 Parser example (`parser_expr.rs`)